codevibe-de/java9-17.training/x22-jpms/ANSWERS-22.md

 ### What is the problem?

-The class `Book` is not imported and hence not visible.
+The class `Book` is not imported (in terms of a regular Java `import com.example.Xyz` statement).

 BUT it cannot be imported, since the module, in which this class is residing, is not visible to our application.